openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-flavors.rst

        is -1 which indicates unlimited usage.

-    -  ``disk_io_reservation``: Specifies the guaranteed minimum disk allocation in terms of IOPS.
+    -  ``disk_io_reservation``: Specifies the guaranteed minimum disk allocation in terms of :term:`IOPS`.

     -  ``disk_io_shares_level``: Specifies the allocation
        level.
 This can be ``custom``, ``high``, ``normal`` or ``low``.